decentralized-identity/ethr-did-resolver/README.md

 - `Secp256k1VerificationKey2018` which is added to the `publicKey` section of document
 - `Secp256k1SignatureAuthentication2018` which is also added to the `publicKey` section of document.
 An entry is also added to the `authentication` section of document

+Only events with a `validTo` in seconds greater or equal to current time should be included in the DID document.

 ### Non Ethereum Attributes

 ## Resolving a DID document